RealNexa/passworx/README.md

 arpspoof (dsniff).

-This script grabs a packet from my automatic lawnmower that contains alot of information, including the pin
+This script grabs a packet from workx automatic lawnmower that contains information including the password for the lawmower :)